NinjaMock includes all of the typical stencils for web and mobile wireframing.

 You can scan the code with your device to quickly open the project for testing before sharing with your team or your customers.Work as a team

 Being able to share a project for review and receive comments sometimes is just not enough.
-NinjaMock allows you to share your workspace, and collaborate in real-time with with your team.
+NinjaMock wireframe editor allows you to share your workspace, and collaborate in real-time with your team.
 Invite your business partners and colleagues to join your project and assign them privileges so they can contribute directly.

 Everybody can be invited to work on your shared workspace.
 Simply send out invitations and if your invites don’t have an account already, they just create their own account in seconds.
 Another great thing is that they don’t use up their own available projects, if they join yours! - and don’t worry - you are the boss, and you decide what privileges your collaborators will have for each of your projects.